department-of-veterans-affairs/caseflow/README.md

 That's it!
 You're now up and running and can access the application from http://localhost:3000 on your web browser.

-If you wish to attach to the running web container and execute some shell commands, run `docker-compose exec /bin/bash`.
+If you wish to attach to the running web container and execute some shell commands, run `docker-compose exec web /bin/bash`.

 ### Mac OSX Setup
 Alternatively, if you don't want to use Docker, you can follow these instructions to set the application up on Mac OS X.